 sudo dd if=/dev/mmcblk0 of=/media/pi/Volume/sd_card_backup.img bs=4M status=progress

-Post process and compress the image
+Post-process and compress image

 sudo pishrink.sh -z sd_card_backup.img